 Set a relative or fixed wait interval between steps or actions to define the timeline of how you want contacts to flow through your program.

-All blueprints in both programs and classic programs provide suggested wait time intervals that can be changed to suit your program goals.
+All templates in both programs and classic programs provide editable wait time intervals.
 You can configure relative (days, weeks, months) or fixed (calendar or manual entry) wait times before each step.